 Strokes, such as an ischaemic stroke, reduce the blood supply to the brain, starving the brain of oxygen.
 The resulting brain injury will affect speech and the ability to use the arms and legs.

-For a stroke to happen due to an incorrect dosage medication error is unforgivable, as the error and its catastrophic impacts should have been avoided.
+For strokes to happen due to medication administration errors is unforgivable, as the wrong dose error could have been avoided.

 Too high a dosage of blood thinners